 A Step-By-Step Guide To Revealing Your Niche Ranking Factors

-Start by analyzing what kind of sites and URLs are appearing in your SERPs
+Start by analyzing what kind of websites appear in your SERPs

 Another factor that can be revealed straight from the SERP is the presence of an exact matching keyword in the on-page elements: title, meta description, and URL-address.